Bug report #21556

 Bbox processing error with MSSQL

-Added by Andy Gio about 5 years ago.
-Updated about 5 years ago.
+Added by Andy Gio over 5 years ago.
+Updated over 5 years ago.

 Status:Closed